OpenVIS: Open-vocabulary Video Instance Segmentation: Method

-\paragraph{\textbf{Association with Instance Tracking Tokens}.} Within the proposed InstFormer framework, we have instance queries $Q_t$ from the query-based mask proposal network and instance tokens $I_t$ naturally aligned with instance queries from the instance-motivated InstCLIP.
-The former, capable of generating class-agnostic mask proposals for open-world instances, has been demonstrated in MinVIS~\cite{huang2022minvis} can associate instances between frames with simple similarity matching.
-The latter, representing instances with CLIP features having the capability of open vocabulary, also proves to be particularly helpful for tracking open-vocabulary instances in Sec.~\ref{sec:abl_tracker}.
-Hence, we obtain the instance tracking token by combining them: $T^{Tr}_t = \mathrm{Cat}(Q_t, I_t) \in \mathbb{R}^{N\times 2C} $.
-These open-vocabulary instances can be associated across frames based on the tracking tokens through the assignment of applying the Hungarian matching on the similarity score $S_{ij}=\mathrm{cos}(T^{Tr}_t, T^{Tr}_{t-1})$, without any additional parameters being trained in this tracking process.
+To prevent trackers optimized on closed-set data from failing to generalize to open-vocabulary instance tracking, the proposed Universal Rollout Association fully leverages the open-vocabulary characteristics of instance tokens and transforms the tracking problem into predicting the next frame’s instance tracking token for training.

-\paragraph{\textbf{Rollout Tracker}.} The above association mechanism makes an assumption not entirely reasonable: the tracking tokens for objects between different frames should be very similar.
-Clearly, instances in the video undergo varying degrees of appearance changes, so expecting their tracking tokens to remain consistent is not practical.
-Also, relying solely on the previous frame for tracking is non-robust, as an error in one frame can result in lasting errors in subsequent frames.
+\paragraph{\textbf{Instance Tracking Tokens}.} We form universal instance tracking tokens $T^{Tr}_t$ by combining the instance tokens $I_t$ from InstCLIP with the instance queries $Q_t$ from the proposal network to handle open-vocabulary tracking: $T^{Tr}_t = \mathrm{Concat}(I_t, Q_t) \in \mathbb{R}^{N\times 2C}$.
+These tokens and queries are naturally aligned in a token/query-based architecture.
+The former, which leverages CLIP features with zero-shot capabilities, proves particularly effective for tracking open-vocabulary instances in subsequent experiments.
+The latter, characterized by its ability to generate class-agnostic mask proposals, has also been demonstrated in MinVIS~\cite{huang2022minvis} to distinguish instances between frames.

-Here we propose a concise yet effective rollout tracker that predicts rollout association tokens $T^A_t \in \mathbb{R}^{N\times C}$ of the current frame from tracking tokens of previous frames, to replace the tracking token of the previous frame in association process:
+\paragraph{\textbf{Rollout Association}.} And to prevent the tracker from being constrained by fixed-category object data, we reframe the tracking problem by training the tracker to predict the instance tracking token for the next frame.
+When associating instances in frame-t with those from previous frames, the rollout tracker predicts the instance tracking token for frame-t based on the tokens from history frames.
+This predicted instance tracking token, referred to as the rollout association token, is denoted as $T^A_t \in \mathbb{R}^{N \times C}$:

-where $\mathcal{R}$ denotes the rollout tracker implemented by a single RNN layer and $h_{t-1}$ is the hidden state of RNN remaining instance temporal information.
-The rollout association token can be considered as a prediction of the current frame's tracking token derived from past frames, which is more suitable for matching with the actual tracking tokens of the current frame.
-The rollout tracker is trained with a temporal contrastive loss, which pulls tokens of the same instance closer and pushes tokens of different instances farther away:
+where $\mathcal{R}$ denotes the concise yet effective rollout tracker implemented by a single RNN layer and $h_{t-1}$ is the hidden state of RNN remaining instance temporal information.
+Finally, by comparing the rollout association token for frame t with the actual instance tracking token using Hungarian matching on the similarity score $S_{ij} = \mathrm{cos}(T^A_t, T^{Tr}_t)$, the instance association for frame-t can be completed.
+The rollout tracker is trained with the loss: